 The brutal officer, whose hardness of heart had caused the death of the unfortunate one, was simply placed under arrest for one month.

 Was that enough to pay for the death of a man?

 Soon afterward he was promoted: it is necessary to teach the soldiers to respect commands.

-[Translation: Shawn P. Wilbur]
+[Working Translation by Shawn P. Wilbur]